lune-climate/spreadsheet-offset-tool/README.md

 * `Timestamp` – used to disambiguate records
 * `Certificate recipient's name` – the name of your customer
+* `Offset quantity kg` – the amount of CO2 to offset, if the column is missing or empty for a given row we default to 2 kg

 If the same `Certificate recipient's name` name appears multiple times in the input CSV file it is assumed to refer to the same person.